kamerk22/ipfuscator/readme.md

 Please see [contributing.md](contributing.md) for details and a todolist.

 ## Security

-If you discover any security related issues, please email author email instead of using the issue tracker.
+If you discover any security related issues, please email kashyapk62@gmail.com instead of using the issue tracker.

 ## Credits

-- [author name][link-author]
+- [Kashyap Merai][link-author]
 - [All Contributors][link-contributors]

 ## License

-license.
+MIT.
 Please see the [license file](license.md) for more information.

 [ico-version]: https://img.shields.io/packagist/v/kamerk22/ipfuscator.svg?style=flat-square
 [ico-downloads]: https://img.shields.io/packagist/dt/kamerk22/ipfuscator.svg?style=flat-square